 Wildfires can spread faster and cover more ground when there are strong winds that carry embers ahead of the flames to ignite flammable items in its path.
 Surface fires are generally fires that slowly burn the forest floor while crown fires spread rapidly from treetop to treetop.
 Fast-moving fires that burn the ground and move up into trees via logs, ferns, or plants are called ladder fires.

 As people begin building homes in areas where wildfires used to burn freely, fires then spread quickly by igniting yards, fences, and the home itself.
 The real extensive fires that destroy land and property are called conflagrations.
 These types of fires are especially common in areas deemed as the WUI, wildland-urban interface where the wildfire risk is high, and in neighborhoods where homes don’t have adequate defensible space.

 Fires are natural disasters that homeowners with houses in vulnerable regions must be prepared for.
 While firefighting is the best it has ever been, with the most extensive research and countless individuals working on lessening the impact of wildfires, homeowners should also take matters into their own hands.

-Wildfire season is upon us and seems to be getting longer every year.
+Wildfire season is getting longer every year.
 Ember Defense can help fit your home with the necessary products that will stop a wildfire from burning it down.

 Call Ember Defense today for an evaluation of your property.
 It could mean the difference between a home left standing or being destroyed in the wake of a raging wildfire.